EdFRAX/Smart-Contracts/README.md

 # Smart Contracts (ONLY FOR TUTORIAL)

-This repo gives a ERC721, ERC721A and ERC1155 smart contracts for your NFTs.
+This repo gives ERC721, ERC721A and ERC1155 smart contracts for your NFTs.

 ## Usage